changyeon2/Truemedia-ML-Models/README.md

 ## Contributors

-The Machine Learning engineers at TrueMedia.org built upon and improved open-source models and developed new detectors.
-We're sharing our improvements with the community.
+The Machine Learning engineers at TrueMedia.org improved open-source models and also developed new detectors.
+We're now making these advancements available to the community.

 [Aerin Kim](https://github.com/aerinkim)